srinathvrao/WhoIsInIt/README.md

 The best feature about this application is it does not require a phone with a robust GPU.
 You need a good internet upload speed.

 Clarifai's Face Embedding model is still in beta.
 It might not be the fastest.
-It took 5.94 seconds to recognize my face with a 2.75 Mbps upload speed (I live under a rock)
+<br/>It took 5.94 seconds to recognize my face with a 2.75 Mbps upload speed (I live under a rock)

 References given at the end.